ipfs-shipyard/i18n/.github/ISSUE_TEMPLATE/add-a-new-project-to-transifex.md

 ---
 name: Add a new project to Transifex
-about: 'Select if your project is already i18n-enabled'
+about: Select if your project is already i18n-enabled
+title: ''
+labels: need/triage
+assignees: ''

 ---